 However, the change in guidance systems wasn’t without drawbacks.
 First, while GPS can’t be blocked by the weather, it can be interfered with by jamming.
 To compensate, an inertial navigation system (INS) was fitted.
 This used basic physics to measure the acceleration the bomb had undergone and use that data to estimate where it was.
 It wasn’t as accurate as GPS, with a specified CEP2 of 100’ as opposed to 30’ in GPS-guided mode, but it should be enough for most targets.
 Second, you need actual coordinates for the target, instead of just pointing the laser at it.
 This is solvable with a laser rangefinder and some fancy electronics, provided the target isn’t moving.
 If the target is moving, then GPS guidance isn’t the best option.

 McDonnell Douglas won the competition for JDAM in 1995, shortly before they were acquired by Boeing.
 Flight testing began in 1996, and IOC (Initial Operational Capability) was declared on the B-52H in December 1998.
 This was extraordinarily rapid for a modern weapons system, and the resulting weapon was also extremely well-priced.
-The first batch of JDAMs cost around $18,000 each,3 half of the original estimate, while the total price today is around $20,000 for each of the 210 tail kits Boeing produces every day.
+The first batch of JDAMs cost around $18,000 each,3 half of the original estimate, while the total price in 2019 was around $20,000 for each of the 210 tail kits Boeing produces every day.
 The 400,000th kit was delivered in May 2019, and each, when mated to a bomb fitted with aerodynamic strakes on the nose or midsection, will turn it into a precision weapon.

 Exactly how precise is classified, but Boeing has claimed 95% reliability and a CEP of 1.7m for the latest batch.
 And it’s a very smart weapon, too.
 It can talk to the jet it's mounted on and dynamically determine where it can be launched from and still reach the target, a surprisingly large area for a ballistic weapon as the guidance system is capable of finding the most efficient flight path to the target.
 It can also accommodate more constraints than previous weapons.
 Need the bomb to fly over the target and then go straight down for maximum penetration?
 JDAM can do that.
 Need it to fly in horizontally, because the target is the mouth of a cave?
 JDAM can do that, too.